 - Explore the vibrantly colourful port town of Valparaiso, where culture spills out into the streets and puppets come to life

 - Gaze over the dazzling city, mountains and bay of Rio de Janeiro from the foot of the famous Christ the Redeemer statue

-- Join a specialist historian guide on one of you included visits to an archaeological site around Cusco who will provide interesting insight and knowledge about Peru's history and culture
+- Join a specialist historian guide on one of your included visits to an archaeological site in Cusco.
+Your guide will provide fascinating insights and knowledge of Peru's history and culture

 35 Breakfasts, 9 Lunches, 9 Dinners

 Plane , Boat , Bus , Private vehicle , Motorised Canoe , Train

 Estancia Feature Stay (2 nights), Hacienda Feature Stay (2 nights), Hotel (30 nights), Jungle Lodge Feature Stay (2 nights), Eco Lodge Feature Stay (2 nights)

 - 2-night stay at a traditional estancia

 - Banos - Devil's Cauldron visit

 - Buenos Aires - Full-day guided tour